danielriveroc/DoMEv1/README.md

 	- Equation.jl
 	- NodePool.jl
 	- Tree.jl -> Tree structure creation and some useful functions to operate

+An alternative way to run DoME is by creating a DoME struct and calling the function Step for each iteration.
+This is automatically done by the previous way to run DoME.

 # How to repeat the experiments described in the paper